octospacc/sitoctt/en/miscellanea/Raccolta-Videogiochi/Minecraft.md

 Now there are alternating months in which I open Minecraft almost every day, and others (definitely more frequent) in which I completely forget that it exists.
 Almost 3 years ago SpaccCraft was born - the third edition, if we want to be honest towards those other two worlds in which we exaggerated a little too much and did **literally** smash, but basically we have to since "SpaccCraft" it comes right from there - and now that too has declined.
 The server works, but it runs practically empty, no one plays and I can't complain too much about it, as first of all I don't find the time to do it.

-Take a look at [the SpaccCraft site](https://spacccraft.altervista.org){[:MdTgtBlank:]}, there's a bit more concrete stuff to see, and a few ruminations about my whole life .
+Take a look at [the SpaccCraft website](https://spacccraft.altervista.org), there's a bit more concrete stuff to see, and a few ruminations about my whole life.